ATR-BC Board Certification

 - Recertify every 5 years, either through accruing Continuing Education Credits or passing the Art Therapy Credentials Board Examination (ATCBE).

 The ATCB recognizes a variety of CEC activities.
-These activities are clearly outlined in the recertification standards provided to all ATR-BCs in their recertification year.
+These activities are clearly outlined in the recertification standards provided to all ATR-BCs.
 A minimum of six CECs must be earned in the area of ethics each cycle.
 Beginning in 2023 six CEC’s must be earned in the area of supervision each cycle.